Paul Falk (actor): Life and career

 Falk was born in Düsseldorf, to Angelica and Dieter Falk.
 He has an older brother, Max.

 Since the age of 8 he has recited various roles in several musicals for children such as Mose – ein echt cooler Retter and Joseph – ein echt cooler Träumer.
 He is currently the main character (narrator) in Die 10 Gebote (with Dieter Falk and Michael Kunze), which also contributed to the melody of a song.

 He also works as a voice actor.
-He voiced the young king Macius in the film Der kleine König Macius – Der Film (2007), which was originally intended spokesman, and was therefore, in the category herausragende Nachwuchsleistung the Preis für Deutsche Synchron 2008.
+He voiced the character of Macius in the German version of the film Little King Macius – The Movie (2006), which was originally intended spokesman, and was therefore, in the category herausragende Nachwuchsleistung the Preis für Deutsche Synchron 2008.
 He also voiced the character in the second season of the television series of the same name. from 2007 to 2018 he performed the pre-recorded Voice Control in the musical Starlight Express in Bochum.
 His voice can be heard on the 25th anniversary live cast album.

 Along with his brother Max and his father, representing the band Falk & Sons, he played in the tour Celebrate Bach.
 The self-titled album was released in November 2011 by the Universal Music Group Deutschland.

 In June 2012, the film was presented at the Kleine Bites Film Festival in Shanghai.
 Paul plays his first starring role in Little Murders, along with Uwe Ochsenknecht and Ann-Kathrin Kramer.